Tennis-Halep says ITIA trying to delay her doping hearing further | Entertainment

 Former world number one Simona Halep has accused the International Tennis Integrity Agency (ITIA) of seeking to further delay her independent tribunal doping hearing and said she is being denied her right to be heard.

-The independent ITIA, which was established by tennis' international governing bodies to oversee integrity matters such as doping and corruption, did not immediately reply to a request for comment out-of-hours by Reuters.
-It has previously said the process was "ongoing" in line with the World Anti-Doping Code.
+The independent ITIA, which was established by tennis' international governing bodies to oversee integrity matters such as doping and corruption, said in a statement to Reuters that it proposed both charges were heard together to avoid multiple hearings.
+"To do this, we wish to provide all parties (including the independent tribunal) sufficient time to consider the significant materials associated with the latest charge," it added.

-"When is it going to stop?
-I ask the question once again," said Halep.
-"I am entitled to a quick hearing.
-Acting this way is contrary to my rights."
+"Ultimately it is a decision for the independent tribunal.
+Ms Halep also has the opportunity to make her representations to them."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)